antmicro/ros-tracking-nodes-policy-examples/README.md

 python3 -m vot_report_generator.main ./outdir/ ./sample-dataset/ --output report
 ```

-After this, the report should be generated in the `report` directory.
+The report should be generated in the `report` directory.

 ### Report structure